Exclusive: CVC seeking $5.3 billion sale or listing of hospital group IDCSalud – sources

-LONDON The private equity owners of Spain's largest private hospital group, IDCSalud, are pursuing a potential 5 billion euro (3.6 billion pounds) sale or stock market listing of the healthcare operator, six sources familiar with the matter said on Friday.
+LONDON The private equity owners of Spain's largest private hospital group, IDCSalud, are pursuing a potential 5 billion euro ($5.3 billion) sale or stock market listing of the healthcare operator, six sources familiar with the matter said on Friday.

 CVC Capital Partners [CVC.UL], the London-based majority owner of IDCSalud, bought a majority stake in rival Quiron last year and merged it with IDCSalud to create the largest healthcare operator in Spain and top five player in Europe.